 Smile Brands provides a toll-free compliance and ethics telephone number to enable individuals to disclose any identified or suspected issues, or to seek guidance about the Code of Conduct or the Compliance & Ethics Program.

-This service is known as EthicsPoint, which can be reached at 888-366-6034 or accessed online at <a href="https://www.smile.gov/www.gov/www.
+This service is known as EthicsPoint, which can be reached at 888.366.6034 or accessed online at www.smile.ethicspoint.com.

 Non-Retaliation